 "Malik knows these facts about our genetics, but wants to insist that, unless `race` corresponds to absolute boundaries, it is a useless and damaging concept.
 But to deny what everybody knows and to swap the word race for something less politically charged like `group` is just an act of self-denial and certainly no more accurate than the dreaded `r` word.
 It is also patronising—I would like to think we are all grown up enough to accept the facts and ready ourselves for the deluge to come.
 I say deluge because the more we measure, the more genetic differences we find among populations …"

 Unfortunately, Pagel doesn`t deliver a knockout punch because he lacks a definition of race.
 Like Supreme Court justice Potter Stewart wrote in his famous opinion

 by noting, with some justice, "The debate over race has moved on.
 To judge from his review of my book, Mark Pagel hasn`t noticed."

-To illustrate the state of the art thinking among the race realists he opposes, Malik writes:
+To illustrate the state of the art thinking among the race realists he opposes, Malik writes

 "In the 19th and early 20th centuries, races were viewed as fixed groups, each with its own distinct behaviour patterns and physical characteristics.
 They could be ranked on an evolutionary hierarchy, with whites at the top and blacks at the bottom.
 Today, with a few exceptions, race realists reject the idea that there are essential, unbridgeable differences between human populations, or that differences signify inferiority or superiority.
 So how do they define a race?
 Usually as `an extended family that is inbred to some degree` in the words of Steve Sailer of the Human Biodiversity Institute."

 Neither my friends nor my detractors will likely agree—but I suspect that, in the long run, my key contribution will turn out to be exactly what Malik [Send him mail

 Race, it turns out, is about who your relatives are—a tautology with manifold implications.

 That race is about family should be reassuring.
 Our culture produces little insightful thinking about race because the topic seems too huge and terrifying.
 Yet, we all have experience thinking pragmatically about the strengths and weaknesses, the benefits and detriments

 While this notion that race is mostly family writ large may seem abstract and irrelevant, it turns out to be extremely useful for understanding the world.

 , practically every other white pundit was extolling Barack Obama`s purported racial transcendence on the naïve assumption that Obama`s mixed ancestry meant that, like the levelheaded Tiger Woods

 .
 I noted that Obama, by his own voluminous testimony, was actually obsessed with race, with proving that he was "black enough."